Stachys byzantina: Cultivation

 Lamb's-ear is quite popular for a multitude of insects and hummingbirds but in particular bees.
 One special type of bee known as the wool carder bee collects the fuzz from the leaves to use for making nests in decayed wood.
 It has also been documented that bumble bees congregate in morning hours to collect the water condensation that has accumulated on the leaves.

 Uses

 Stachys byzantina extract has shown antimicrobial activity against Staphylococcus aureus that is resistant to vancomycin.

+In Brazil, it is sometimes eaten after being breaded and fried, having a taste reportedly similar to fish meat.

 Due to its relatively high rate of evapotranspiration, Stachys byzantina is a potentially useful species for rainwater retention and therefore flood prevention.

 Chemical components

 Essential oil extracted from leaves of Stachys byzantina has light yellow colour and yields 0.25 %.
 Hydrodistilled essential oil are rich in 1.8-cineole (14.8 %), linalool (12.9 %), cubenol (9.9 %), germacrene-D (9.6 %), α-terpineol (7.8 %), menthone (6.9 %) and (Z)-lanceol acetate (6.2 %).